The Stihl BR 350 is a gas-powered backpack leaf blower delivering 436 CFM at 201 MPH. It features a 2-cycle 63.3cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 350 is on the average side of the price range.
+As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 350 is on the cheap side of the price range.

 2-Mix Engine Technology